 Any items confiscated during school hours will be taken from the student and can only be picked up by the parent after school from the front desk.

 LEVEL ONE CONSEQUENCES

-If a student violates a level one offense, an infraction form is sent home with the student.
+If a student violates a level one offense, the student receives a Level 1 Infraction and parents will be notified accordingly.